How to hire a forensic accountant.

 Steps to consider when hiring a forensic accountant.

-Before you decided to pursue hiring a forensic accountant, speak with company legal counsel.
+Before you decided to pursue hiring a fraud professional, speak with company legal counsel.
 An attorney will provide guidance on immediate steps that need to be taken.

 Those steps include securing all information as well as what can and cannot be said in public.

 The first step is to decide whether the company will pursue charges against the suspected embezzler.
 Not all businesses will pursue charges.
 This is due to fear of reputation or the cost to litigate.